truongsonghiep/journey-to-the-west/chapter_001.md

 If not immortals, would be Daoists,
 Seated quietly to expound the Yellow Court.
-When the Handsome Monkey King heard this, he was filled with delight, saying, “So the immortals are hiding in this place.”
+When the Handsome Monkey King heard this, he was filled with delight, saying, “So the immortals are hiding in this place."*
 He leaped at once into the forest.
 Looking again carefully, he found a woodcutter chopping firewood with his ax.
 The man he saw was very strangely attired.
 On his head he wore a wide splint hat